How to Photograph Northern Lights in Iceland

 Some of our favorite Iceland photography spots include Kirkjufell Mountain on the Snæfellsnes Peninsula, Stokksnes in the southeast corner of Iceland, and the waterfall Goðafoss in the north of the country on Route 1.

-For more photogenic spots to plan out an Iceland photo tour for shooting the northern lights, check out this article.
+For more photogenic spots to plan out an Iceland photo tour for shooting the northern lights, check out The 10 Best Places to See the Northern Lights in Iceland.

 When Can I Photograph the Aurora in Iceland?